Plastic Surgery Recovery

 Edema versus Fibrosis

-Edema can lead to fibrosis.
-The chemical changes that occur with edema can cause good tissue to form into scar tissue, or fibrosis.
+Edema is swelling caused by a build up of excess fluid in the tissues.
+Edema can lead to fibrosis because the chemical changes that occur with edema can cause good tissue to form into scar tissue, or fibrosis.
 This is why it is so important to manage edema to prevent fibrotic tissue from forming.